temporalio/documentation/blog/2022-03-01-temporal-rest.md

 ---------

 Long-lived Workflows in Temporal let you build durable, scalable RESTful APIs without a traditional database.
-The [temporal-rest](https://www.npmjs.com/package/temporal-rest) package removes the boilerplate of wrapping Temporal Workflows, Queries, and Signals in an API.
+The [`temporal-rest`](https://www.npmjs.com/package/temporal-rest) package removes the boilerplate of wrapping Temporal Workflows, Queries, and Signals in an API.
-Just write your Workflows, and temporal-rest takes care of the Express API.
+Just write your Workflows, and `temporal-rest` takes care of the Express API.
-Try temporal-rest out and let us know what you think in the comments or on [GitHub issues](https://github.com/vkarpov15/temporal-rest/issues).
+Try `temporal-rest` out and let us know what you think in the comments or [GitHub issues](https://github.com/vkarpov15/temporal-rest/issues).